ignsagita/scd-poc-v2.1/README.md

 ## Connecting real data

-Replace the dummy CSVs in `data/` with real data warehouse exports.
-No code changes are required as long as column names match the schemas in `generate_data.py`.
+Replace the dummy CSVs in `data/` with real data warehouse exports and ensure the column names match the schemas in `generate_data.py`.
 Each file has a docstring describing the expected source for every column.

 Three things to confirm before connecting real data: